About me

 Postdoctoral project

-I am participating on the C-Streams project, under supervision of Prof. Alberto Naveira Garabato and following the advice of Bieito Fernández Castro and Louis Clément, among others.
+I am part of the C-Streams (NERC) and REMIX-TUNE (ERC) projects, under supervision of Prof. Ric Williams (C-Streams PI), Dr Bieito Fernández Castro and Prof. Alberto Naveira Garabato.
 C-Streams addresses the role of the North Atlantic in the global carbon cycle as a contribution to one of the World Climate Research Programme Grand Challenges “Carbon Feedbacks in the Climate System”.
 Our task within this project is to understand how mixing processes modify the nutrients and carbon carried by the Gulf Stream as it enters the North Atlantic.
+REMIX-TUNE project aims to understand how mixing affects ocean ventilation by deploying a fleet of autonomous floats with microstructure sensors.

 PhD thesis